wlav/cppyy/doc/source/installation.rst

 Very old versions of PyPy (5.6.0 and earlier) have a built-in ``cppyy`` based on `Reflex`_, which is less feature-rich and no longer supported.
-However, both the :doc:`distribution tools <dictionaries>` and user-facing Python codes are very backwards compatible, making migration straightforward.
+However, both the :doc:`distribution utilities <utilities>` and user-facing Python codes are very backwards compatible, making migration straightforward.

-Precompiled Header
+Precompiled header
 ------------------

 For performance reasons (reduced memory and CPU usage), a precompiled header